xterikatx/xterikatx/README.md

 ### Hey, whats up? 👋

 - 👩‍💻 Mobile Engineer
-- 📚 Learning about mobile development with Kotlin
 - ⚙️ I use daily: `.js`, `.tsx`, `.ts`
 - ⚡️ I am a big fan of Attack on Titan and I am listening a lot to Death Metal 🎸